rpai-club/rpai_scb_agent/README.md

 The combined 64X16 cross point matrix board uses a total of 5 CH446DS 16X8 analog cross point ICs (from China) programed via a RP-2040 micro controller breakout board (Pi Pico or equivalent).
 Materials cost per board, in quantities of 10 or more, is less than $30 not including the assembly labor.

 The board is powered from the Pi Pico USB connection.
-For powering the experiment circuits, male Pin Jumpers can be set for 0 and +3.3V, 0 and +5V or -5V and +5V power (or 0 and +10V) using an on board isolated 5V DC-DC generator.
+For powering the experiment circuits, Jumpers can be configured for 0 and +3.3V, 0 and +5V or -5V and +5V power (or 0 and +10V) using an on board isolated 5V DC-DC generator.

 LTspice is used to enter the schematic for the experiment.
 In addition to the standard library symbols a number of supporting schematic library files have been created.
 Schematic symbols for TO-92 transistors and resistors of various lead spacing are available in the LTspice files.